 We are offering indoor visits with restrictions in place.
 Visits will take place in designated spaces inside the hospital with a maximum of six (6) people including the client;all participants must maintain the 2 meters (6 feet) requirements for physical distancing.
 In alignment with public health’s direction not to visit anyone outside of your own home, everyone participating in a visit must be from the same household.
 Those not able to wear masks for the duration of the visit should refrain from taking part in the visit.
 This is to protect everyone from asymptomatic exposure to COVID-19.
 No eating or drinking during the visit as this would require the mask to be removed.

 What do I need to know about booking a visit?

 Indoor visits must be arranged at least 24 hours in advance of a planned visit and booked through the Pick-a-Time online system.

 For more information and support with booking a visit, please email firstname.lastname@example.org.
 If you are on-site, you can also ask a clerical assistant to help book a visit.

 On-site programs and services

-Holland Bloorview is increasing on-site activity, such as urgent clinical appointments and the re-initiation of research and teaching activity on-site.
+Holland Bloorview offers a number of programs and services on site, such as urgent clinical appointments and the re-initiation of research and teaching activity.
 We continue to also provide access to life-enhancing programs and services in a virtual environment.

-If you have an upcoming appointment, your clinical team will be in touch to inform you of our new processes and what to expect when visiting the hospital.
-Please see Holland Bloorview on-site visits: processes and guidelines for more information on what to expect when coming to the hospital.
+If you have an upcoming appointment, we encourage you to review Holland Bloorview on-site visits: processes and guidelines for more information on what to expect when coming to the hospital.

 If multiple on-site appointments are needed for a client, we are making efforts to align appointment date and times to reduce the number of times they need to come to the hospital.